Europe holds low-key V-E Day commemorations due to virus

-LONDON (AP) — Europe was marking the 75th anniversary of the surrender of Nazi Germany to Allied forces in low-key fashion Friday because of coronavirus lockdown restrictions across the continent.
+LONDON (AP) — Europe marked the 75th anniversary of the surrender of Nazi Germany to Allied forces in low-key fashion Friday because of coronavirus lockdown restrictions across the continent.

-The big celebrations planned were either canceled or dramatically scaled back, and people across Europe were asked to mark the moment in private.

 BRITAIN

-People gathered in a socially distanced way on the hills of London to marvel at the Royal Air Force’s Red Arrows.
-The nine planes flew in formation above the River Thames and let loose their red, white and blue smoke to mark the colors of the Union Jack.

-Prime Minister Boris Johnson, who lit a candle Thursday by the grave of the Unknown Warrior in Westminster Abbey in remembrance of those who gave their lives, wrote to veterans, describing them as “the greatest generation of Britons who ever lived.”
+Across the U.K., people got into the spirit of V-E Day, designated a public holiday this year.
+Many dressed up in 1940s attire, while bunting was displayed outside homes, including at 10 Downing Street in London that houses the prime minister’s office.
 The “Victory in Europe” speech by Britain’s wartime prime minister, Winston Churchill, was broadcast on television.

-Queen Elizabeth II, at 94 a World War II veteran herself, will speak to the nation at 9 p.m., the exact time that her father, King George VI, addressed Britons 75 years ago.
+People gathered in a socially distanced manner on the hills of London to marvel at the Royal Air Force’s Red Arrows.
+The nine planes flew in formation above the River Thames and let loose their red, white and blue smoke.

 One sad moment was the death of Flight Lt.
 Terry Clark, one of the last surviving veterans of the Battle of Britain, at the age of 101.
-The Ministry of Defense said Clark joined the RAF in 1938, initially flying as an air gunner before becoming a radio observer on Beaufighters.
 Air Chief Marshal Mike Wigston, Chief of the Air Staff, said it was “particularly poignant” news on this of all days.
 “He served our country with heroic distinction,” he said.

 FRANCE

-Unlike Britain, Victory Day is a traditional public holiday in France, but it was clearly far more somber this year with the country under a strict coronavirus lockdown.
-There were no flybys, no parades.
+Victory Day has been a traditional holiday in France, but it was clearly far more somber this year given the lockdown.

-Small ceremonies were allowed at local memorials as the government granted exceptions to restrictions following requests from mayors and veterans.
+Small ceremonies were allowed at local memorials as exceptions to restrictions were granted following requests from mayors and veterans.

 President Emmanuel Macron led a small ceremony at the Arc de Triomphe.
 He laid a wreath and relit the flame of the Tomb of the Unknown Soldier, atop a deserted Champs-Elysees Avenue in Paris.

-Macron was accompanied by former Presidents Francois Hollande and Nicolas Sarkozy, each carefully observing social distancing.
-Macron used a hand sanitizer after signing the official register.
+Macron was accompanied by former presidents, Francois Hollande and Nicolas Sarkozy, each carefully observing social distancing rules.

 Macron also laid a wreath at the statue of one of his predecessors, Charles de Gaulle, the general revered for leading the French Resistance from London after France had fallen in 1940.